Xorlev/grpc-jersey/README.md

 }
 ```

-You'll also have to be sure to include the `jersey-rpc-support` package:
+You'll also have to be sure to include the `jersey-rpc-support` package in your service:

 ```groovy
 compile "com.fullcontact.grpc-jersey:jersey-rpc-support:${grpcJerseyVersion}"